US English (US)

 • 5223, 443, 2197 - TCP

-More Info: Port 5223 is the primary port for communication with APNs.
-Ports 443 and 2197 are used for sending notifications from MDM to APNs and as a fallback on Wi-Fi if 5223 can't be reached.
+Ports 443 and 2197 are used for sending notifications from Mobile Device Management (MDM) software to APNs and as a fallback on Wi-Fi if port 5223 cannot be utilized.

 Bandwidth Requirements